-LB 375 LB 375

-(iii) A water capacity greater than one thousand pounds as a receptacle for a gas as defined in 49 C.F.R.
-173.315;

-- (c) Farmer means a person engaged in the production or raising of - crops, poultry, or livestock; and

-(d) Private motor carrier means a person or persons engaged in the transportation of persons or product while in commerce, but not for hire.

-Sec.
-3. Original sections 75-363 and 75-364, Revised Statutes Supplement, 2000, are repealed.
+- (i) A maximum capacity greater than one hundred nineteen gallons as a receptacle for a liquid; - (ii) A maximum net mass greater than eight hundred eighty-two pounds and a maximum capacity greater than one hundred nineteen gallons as a receptacle for a solid; or - (iii) A water capacity greater than one thousand pounds as a receptacle for a gas, pursuant to standards set forth in 49 C.F.R.
+173.115; - (c) Farmer means a person engaged in the production or raising of crops, poultry, or livestock; and - (d) Private motor carrier means a person or persons engaged in the transportation of persons or product while in commerce, but not for hire. - Sec.
+3. Original sections 75--363 and 75--364, Revised Statutes Cumulative Supplement, 2008, are repealed. - Sec.
+4. Since an emergency exists, this act takes effect when passed and approved according to law.